Zondag met Lubach

-was a Dutch weekly satirical television programme presented by Arjen Lubach and broadcast on NPO 3.
+was a Dutch weekly satirical television programme that aired between 2014 and 2021, presented by Arjen Lubach and broadcast on NPO 3.
 Each week Lubach talked for half an hour about the news of the past week through various fragments from the media infographics and investigative journalism.
 The show's main scriptwriters were Tex de Wit and Pieter Jouke.
 The program was recorded in the main auditorium of the Theater Bellevue in Amsterdam.

 On 19 August 2020, Arjen Lubach revealed the program will come to an end.
 The last episode of Zondag met Lubach aired on 28 March 2021.
-Lubach later reformatted his show to De Avondshow met Arjen Lubach (The Evening Show with Arjen Lubach), which premieres on NPO 1 from February 2022.
+Lubach later launched his late weeknight talk show and successor to Zondag met Lubach, De Avondshow met Arjen Lubach (lit.
+'The Evening Show with Arjen Lubach'), which premiered on NPO 1 in February 2022; Zondag met Lubach's social media accounts and YouTube channel were turned into those of Avondshow's.
+In May 2024, Lubach announced he is leaving VPRO after one final season of De Avondshow.
+The final episode aired on October 31st, 2024.
+The next day, Lubach announced that he, along with his whole team, will transfer to RTL where his show is called LUBACH.

 Notable stunts

 Pharaoh of the Netherlands (2015)

 Arjen Lubach is a strong opponent of the monarchy of the Netherlands.
 Out of protest against the monarchy, he came up with a citizens initiative, in which he crowned himself "Pharaoh of the Netherlands", which, like 'King' is also a hereditary title.
 At the time of the airing of the show in which he introduced his initiative, it was 200 years since William I proclaimed himself a King of the Netherlands.
 For the citizens initiative Lubach needed a minimum of 40.000 endorsements, which he obtained while he was a guest at the Dutch talk show De Wereld Draait Door.
 With the minimum of 40.000 endorsements, the House of Representatives was obliged to talk about the initiative.